Merchant Maverick's Rating: (4.5 out of 5)

 Perhaps that's a silly metric to base a judgment on, but the fact is that Vend isn't only talking the talk; the crude dialogue is a nod to a "Nobody tells me what to do" mindset.
 The impressively mustachioed founder of Vend, Vaughan Roswell led his team of software architects to create the world's first web-based retail POS using HTML5 and its offline cache capabilities.
 This is where those of you unimpressed by crotch jokes should tune back in: the architecture of Vend is such that it is truly hardware independent and, despite being 100% cloud based, will continue to ring up sales during an internet outage.
 This is the big selling point of HTML5: it saves a mirror copy of the POS app, and most of your data (just most? see "Web-based or Locally Installed" below) in your web browser's cache, so you will still be able to complete sales even when the internet connection is down.
 Once reconnected, all transactions made will sync up to your online Vend account and all is well.

 Founder Rowsell's career began in telecommunications.
-He developed New Zealand's first tele-voting system before moving on to become CTO of the online travel company Vianet.
-After acquiring the company Trade Me, Rowsell helped build the popular travel booking site TravelBug.
+He developed New Zealand's first tele-voting system before moving on to become CTO of the online travel company Vianet, and extended his expertise to assist Trade Me build their popular travel booking site, Travelbug.
 After that, he appears to have invented the modern form of technological origin story, where a dabbler in all things tech has an epiphanic moment of what his true life's work is to be: Rowsell says he became obsessed with "cloud" applications and began a mission to try and prove that a functioning and successful POS can move entirely into the cloud and still meet the demands of business owners.

 I was inspired by Xero, taking industries that have outdated software and innovating beyond that.
 The setup cost to retailers for a traditional POS system can be astronomical, tens of thousands of dollars and weeks of hassle before they've even made their first sale.
 With Vend, retailers can be up and running in minutes, for a low monthly fee.
 Plus, it's software they actually love to use.